jdaw1/placemat/Documentation/document.md

 The `CopyrightStatementPlacemats`, `LicensingAgreementTextPlacemats`, and `LicensingAgreementLinkPlacemats` are all output to the log.

-It is intended that the latter two, or at least the least, will be embedded in the PDF in a machine-readable searchable filterable manner, per [issue 16](http://github.com/jdaw1/placemat/issues/16).
+It is intended that the latter two, or at least the last, will be embedded in the PDF in a machine-readable searchable filterable manner, per [issue 16](http://github.com/jdaw1/placemat/issues/16).
 (Expert help wanted: be not shy about replying to an issue.)

 ## Debugging and documentation generation